byteark/byteark-player-react-google-analytic-example/README.md

-# ByteArk Player React sending event to Google Analytics Example
+# Example of ByteArk Player React send event to Google Analytics

 This project is an example usage for sending event to google analytic from ByteArk Player React.